 Components of DLC.Link

 The oracle problem refers to the current issue of integrating off-chain data into smart contracts on the blockchain.
 Bitcoin transactions, which are a form of smart contracts, typically leverage limited data, including public keys, signatures, timestamps and block sizes, which is reliable as its validity is objective and trustlessly verifiable through the blockchain.

-We combine DLCs and time-proven oracle solutions like Chainlink to solve the issue of unlocking Bitcoin liquidity without the involvement of an intermediary.
-The DLC.Link infrastructure can serve anyone willing to use BTC as collateral to open, pay interest, or close a loan contract in a manner conforming with the Bitcoin principle of a trustless monetary system.
+At DLC.Link, we implement attestors that take instructions from off-chain sources.
+Our network of attesters listen to events from various blockchains, and translate those instructions so as to settle DLCs.
+Our infrastructure can serve anyone willing to use BTC as collateral to open, pay interest, or close a loan contract in a manner conforming with the Bitcoin principle of a trustless monetary system.

+Components of DLC.Link